 I only had one afternoon in Madrid.
 The sun was burning down and I wanted to shoot.
 The Arganzuela footbridge was perfect to capture great images.
 Even though I usually take long exposure shots of bridges, this one was ideal to get the details of the construction.

 Make use of shadows and silhouettes.
 Look out for interesting subjects or scenes.
-Try converting the image in black and white.
-Both of the below images were taken at about lunch time on a very sunny day.
+Try converting the image to black and white.
+Both of the below images were taken at about lunchtime on a very sunny day.
 Watch your surroundings and think how you can capture a creative photograph.

 Get inside of interesting buildings, market halls, or patios and look out for interesting spots and sceneries.